Skip to content

 Humber’s Landscape Technician diploma program is based on the principles of sustainability, conservation and environmental sensitivity.
 You’ll learn about landscape design and development, site construction, general horticulture, grounds maintenance, and related technologies through a combination of in-class studies and hands-on landscape training.

 At Humber, we have exceptional facilities for landscape education.
 The Humber Arboretum, for example, is a 250-acre botanical garden centered on the west branch of the Humber River, surrounding Humber’s North Campus.
 It includes ornamental, woodland and wildlife gardens serving as a unique living classroom for plant studies, construction, arboricultural and horticultural skills.
 Our construction lab is housed in a weather-protected 8,000-square-foot facility which allows you to potentially build full-scale structures such as decks, gazebos and retaining walls.
-Our computer labs use the latest in computer-aided design (CAD) software which enables you to prepare professional construction documents.
+In a modern greenhouse setting you will be able to propagate and nurture plants, learning the processes of plant propagation, plant growth and production.
+Our computer labs use the latest in computer-aided design (CAD) software, taught throughout the design courses, enabling you to prepare professional construction documents.
+Computer proficiency is a necessity.
+Computers are readily available and used extensively to complete both lab and course work.

 The Humber Experience